insarlab/MiaplPy/docs/README.md

 ## MiNoPy ##
-*MIami NOn linear phase inversion in PYthon*
+*MIami NOn linear phase linking in PYthon*

 An open source python package of InSAR processing with Non Linear phase inversion in full resolution.
 It reads a stack of coregistered SLCs and produces time series of surface deformation.
 This package depends on MintPy for time series corrections.